 Burton Agnes Manor House

-Next to the Elizabethan Hall is the Manor House built in 1173, but with many modifications over the centuries.
+Next to the Elizabethan Hall is the two storey Manor House built in 1173, but with many modifications over the centuries.
 This is managed by English Heritage on a free-to-enter basis.
-It is closed at the moment, but the impressive Norman undercroft could be seen through the windows.

 See also: Historic Houses versus National Trust – Which to join?